-The capital interest rate is defined as the AA Bond rate.
+The capital interest rate is defined as the one percent over the AA Bond rate.
 This is calculated with the amount which is being reported to the financial press during the initial purchase.

-Interest on capital that is borrowed is allowed as a deduction, only if the following conditions are satisfied —
+Interest on capital that is borrowed is deductible, only if the conditions given below are satisfied —

 The assessee must have borrowed the money.

 The borrowed money is used for business purposes.

 The interest is paid or payable on the amount that is borrowed.

 Interest in respect of the capital that is borrowed for business or profession is a type of permissible deduction.
 Interest in your capital is not deductible.
 In other words, it means that interest will be paid to another person.
 Interest paid by one unit of the assessee to another unit is not allowed to be deducted.

 The deduction of interest on capital that is borrowed cannot be ignored only because the borrowed capital obtains nontaxable income.

 The assured interest paid to shareholders of the company on paid-up capital is not deductible.

 Interest that is paid to wife and daughters on money given to them on the partition, is deductible.